What’s the Difference Between Sales Readiness vs. Enablement?

 - Focus on the specifics.
 Your business likely sells a wide variety of products and services.
 Attempting to get every employee up to speed with everything can be wasteful and not conducive to knowledge retention.
-Rather, aim for specific skills to make your sales team agile.
+Rather, aim for specific skills that you can give to different sales reps, to make your sales team agile.

 Sales enablement and readiness both benefit from in-house training.
 Think about investing in a training platform.

 Training for sales teams is becoming more and more widespread as more companies are realizing the benefits.
 A study from CSO Insights tells us that the number of organizations using sales enablement has nearly tripled in 6 years.

 Both readiness and enablement are equally important, but did you know that you can optimize the way you deliver technology sales training?
 Through online platforms like CloudShare, you can generate effective sales demo environments, providing your teams with the ultimate tool to boost revenue.